-- (a) Outline of Stage 4 procedure - (i) The NJC Dispute Adjudication Panel will include an equal number of trades union and employer members. - (ii) Panel hearings will normally be held in London.
-A special request for a local panel may be considered but only if there is no loss of time in arranging the hearing. - (iii) After hearing the presentation of the case and such evidence as it may require, the Panel will make a decision (Finding) on all matters referred from the preceding stage of the procedure.
+- (a) Outline of Stage 4 procedure - (i) The NJC Dispute Adjudication Panel will include an equal number of trades union and employer members. - (ii) Panel hearings will be held in London.
+Alternatively, where both parties to the Stage 4 application agree, the virtual Stage 4 arrangements as detailed in NJC Communique 04(20) and Guidance Note (20)03 may be requested.
+The current Stage 4 application forms which are available from the NJC website give further directions. - (iii) After hearing the presentation of the case and such evidence as it may require, the Panel will make a decision (Finding) on all matters referred from the preceding stage of the procedure.
 The Finding will be final and binding on both parties and there will be no right of further appeal. - (iv) Every effort shall be made to reach a unanimous decision.
 If this proves impossible then the Panel may reach a Finding supported by a majority of votes. - (v) In the event of a failure to arrive at a decision the matter shall be referred to the National Joint Council for consideration at its next meeting. - (vi) On any question which is considered by the Panel to raise issues concerning the interpretation of the NAECI, or to be of fundamental importance to the engineering construction industry, the Panel has the right to bring the matter before the National Joint Council before promulgating its decision.